 In response to Vermont regulations, we automatically treat accounts with Vermont billing addresses as if you requested that we do not share your information with nonaffiliated third parties.
 We limit the information we share with our affiliates.
 Suppose we disclose information about you to nonaffiliated third parties with whom we have joint marketing agreements.
 In that case, we will only disclose your name, address, other contact information, and information about our transaction and experiences with you.

 Notice to Nevada Residents

 We are providing you this notice pursuant to state law.
-You may be placed on our internal Do Not Call List by requesting that we cease calling you by contacting us directly and making such request in writing at email@example.com.
+You may be placed on our internal Do Not Call List by requesting that we cease calling you directly and making such a request in writing at email@example.com.
 Nevada law requires that we also provide you with the following contact information: Bureau of Consumer Protection, Office of the Nevada Attorney General, 555 E. Washington St., Suite 3900, Las Vegas, NV 89101; Phone number: 702-486-3132; e-mail: BCPINFO@ag.state.nv.us.

 Notice to Users Outside of the United States

 Protecting Children’s Privacy Online

 The Site is not directed to individuals under the age of thirteen (13), and we request that these individuals do not provide Personal Information through the Site.
 We do not knowingly collect information from children under 13 without parental consent.
 Visit the Federal Trade Commission website for more information about the Children’s Online Privacy Protection Act (COPPA).

 If you believe that we have received information from a child or other person who is not of a majority age in their relevant jurisdiction, please contact us at our email or physical mailing address listed in the Contact Us section below.
 We will take all reasonable efforts to remove the information.